Screen NSW: History

 In September 2019, a restructuring of the leadership team of Create NSW led to the resurrection of the Screen NSW brand, and Grainne Brunsdon appointed head of that team, which remained part of Create NSW.

 After Harwin's resignation on 10 April 2020, the Premier, Gladys Berejiklian, took over the arts portfolio.

 In July 2022, respected screen and arts executive Kyas Hepworth was appointed Head of Screen NSW.

 Following the 2023 NSW state election, on 6 April 2023 John Graham was appointed Minister for the Arts.

 On 1 November 2024, a department restructure split Screen NSW and Sound NSW from the arts agency, Create NSW, into a new division.
-Screen NSW now sits within the 24-Hour Economy, Screen and Sound division, as part of the Department of Creative Industries, Tourism, Hospitality and Sport.
+Screen NSW moved to sit within the 24-Hour Economy, Screen and Sound division, as part of the Department of Creative Industries, Tourism, Hospitality and Sport.

 The NSW Screen and Digital Games Strategy 2025-27 was announced on 16 October 2024.

+In December 2025, it was announced that Kyas Hepworth was leaving Screen NSW.
+Under her leadership, Hepworth "led the state’s Screen and Digital Games Strategy 2025-27, which included setting growth targets for the sector, strengthening funding and infrastructure planning, and bolstering support for First Nations and diverse creatives."

+In March 2026, former Screen Queensland CEO Kylie Munnich was appointed as Executive Director, Screen NSW.

 Description

 Screen NSW aims to promote Australia's cultural identity, encourage employment in all aspects of screen production, encourage investment in the industry, enhance the industry's export potential, encourage innovation and enhance quality in the industry.

 It receives recurrent funding on an annual basis from the NSW Government; it then allocates funding across its programs for that year.
 It provides funding for items such as production finance, festival travel and an industry development fund.
 It offers incentives for filming in the state of New South Wales, and helps to provide opportunities for Indigenous Australian filmmakers.